Afro-Mexicans in the Mexican War of Independence: Outbreak of the Mexican independence movement

 When Napoleon Bonaparte invaded the Iberian peninsula, the Spanish Bourbon monarchy was displaced, with Charles IV abdicating the throne and Napoleon's brother Joseph placed on the throne of Spain.
 For peninsular Spaniards and those in the overseas Spanish Empire in the Americas, the question of legitimacy of the monarchy was a crucial question.
-In Iberia, the Peninsular War raged between 1807-1814; in Spanish America, a number of regions set up local juntas, ruling in the name of the Spanish king sprang up.
-In New Spain (Mexico), the outbreak of an insurgency for independence came from elite America-born Spaniards who sought independence.
+In Iberia, the Peninsular War raged between 1807 and 1814; in Spanish America, a number of regions set up local juntas, ruling in the name of the Spanish king sprang up.
+In New Spain (Mexico), the outbreak of an insurgency for independence came from elite American-born Spaniards who sought independence.
 Among them was the priest Miguel Hidalgo y Costilla, formerly the rector the seminary in Michoacan to train priests, now exiled to the small village of Dolores as its parish priest.
 In September 1810 he issued what is known in Mexican history as the Grito de Dolores, denouncing bad government of the Spaniards, loyalty to the Virgin of Guadalupe and Ferdinand VII (considered the legitimate Spanish monarch.
 In the region north of Mexico City, known as the Bajío, the movement quickly swelled with poorly armed plebeians, who attacked property owned by whites, peninsular-born or American-born, causing them to abandon the cause of independence in the face of a social revolution.
 Royalist forces caught Hidalgo, defrocked him, and tried and executed him in 1811.
 The cause for independence was taken up by his former seminary student, a mixed-race priest José María Morelos y Pavón.
 Morelos was likewise caught by royalists and executed.
 The insurgency was continued under the leadership of former muleteer Vicente Guerrero in the southern hot country of Mexico, along with many other Afro-Mexicans, castas, and Indians, the dark-skinned plebeians.